Education: Gifted Education Concentration, Master of Education

 The degree is designed with three components:

-- core courses in research and professional change;
+- Core courses in research and professional change;

-- pedagogy courses in literacy, differentiation of instruction, and technology; and
+- Pedagogy courses in literacy, differentiation of instruction, and technology; and

 A unique feature of the degree is its alignment with the standards of the National Board for Professional Teaching Standards and participants’ opportunity to work towards national board certification as they complete the degree.